 At the end of each reporting period an assessment shall take place as to whether there is any indication that an asset may be impaired.
 If any indication exists, the recoverable amount shall be estimated having regard to the application of the concept of materiality in identifying whether the recoverable amount of an asset needs to be estimated.
 If no indication of an impairment loss is present, the Code does not require a formal estimate of recoverable amount, with the exception of intangible assets.

+Undertaking a full revaluation should not be a default process to demonstrate there has not been a material impairment of an asset and comply with IAS 36.
+Rather, it should be the consideration of impairment triggers which determine whether the recoverable amount of an asset needs to be calculated and therefore whether a full revaluation is needed or not before the next revaluation.
+IAS 36 paragraphs 12-14 sets out the indicators entities must consider when determining whether an asset is impaired.
+IAS 36 paragraphs 12-14 do not necessarily require entities to undertake full revaluations each year to comply with the standard.
+The Code does not expect authorities to undertake a full, professional revaluation of an asset to demonstrate there are no indicators of material impairment.

 An intangible asset with an indefinite useful life or not yet available for use shall be assessed annually at any time during the year, irrespective of whether there is any indication that it may be impaired.